Abdul Fatah Dukhan

-Abdul Fatah Hasan Dukhan (عبد الفتاح دخان; 1936 – 11 October 2023), also known as Abu Osama, was a Palestinian militant and a co-founder of Hamas.
+Abdul Fatah Hasan Dukhan (عبد الفتاح دخان; 1936 – 11 October 2023), also known as Abu Osama, was a Palestinian politician, militant and a co-founder of Hamas.
 He was the leading figure in the drafting of the Hamas Charter in 1987.

 Early life

 Abdul Fatah Hasan Dukhan was born in 1936 and was from Iraq Suwaydan in Mandatory Palestine.
 In 1948, he was forced to move to Nuseirat Camp in Gaza.
-He finished his school at an UNRWA school in Gaza and graduated from university in Cairo, majoring in geography.
+He finished his school at an UNRWA school in Gaza and graduated from Cairo University, majoring in geography.
 He later went back to Gaza and became a teacher at an UNRWA school.
 Dukhan later became a school principal in the Nuseirat Camp.

 Political career

 Dukhan participated in the 9 December 1987 meeting of the Palestinian Muslim Brotherhood in Gaza, also attended by Sheikh Yassin, Salah Shehade, Yahya Sinwar and other Hamas co-founders, where Hamas's charter was written, the movement's name was coined, and Hamas was established in Gaza.
 Dukhan was the lead author of the Hamas Charter, which he described as derived from the thought of Egyptian Muslim Brotherhood theorist Sayyid Qutb.
 According to Dukhan, the integration of the word "muqawama" (resistance) into Hamas' name was inspired by the Islamic resistance in southern Lebanon.

 By 2022, Dukhan was the oldest member of the Palestinian Legislative Council.